 In New Jersey, we are most familiar with New York-style pizza, but that’s far from the only pizza commonly served in the United States.
 Every region has its own specialty.
-We’ve compiled a list of the regional pizza variations in the United States.
+We’ve compiled a list of the best regional pizza around the United States

 New York-style Pizza